rspamd/rspamd.com/doc/modules/multimap.md

 * `mempool` - matches contents of a mempool variable (specified with `variable` parameter)
 * `received` - (new in 1.5) matches elements of `Received` headers
 * `rcpt` - matches any of envelope rcpt or header `To` if envelope info is missing
+* `selector` - applies generic [selector](../configuration/selectors.html) and check data returned in the specific map.
+This type must have `selector` option and an optional `delimiter` option that defines how to join multiple selectors (an empty string by default).
+If a selector returns multiple values, e.g. `urls`, then all values are checked.
+Normal filter logic can also be applied to the selector's results.
 * `symbol_options` - (new in 1.6.3) match 'options' yielded by whichever symbol of interest (requires `target_symbol` parameter)
 * `url` - matches URLs in messages against maps